October 15, 2019

 An emphasis on “accountability” — again, adopted by Democrats and Republicans alike — blames students and teachers for what are primarily problems of unequal opportunity and inadequate funding.
 Low-income and minority students are thus punished twice.
 And their failings are measured with tests that are neither reliable nor valid instruments.

-Senators Warren and Sanders have called for “big structural change” in our economic and political system.
-What does that look like in education?
+Democratic presidential candidates Elizabeth Warren and Bernie Sanders called for “big structural change” in our economic and political system.
+What would that look like in education?
 I believe it entails (1) a sharp reduction in federal micromanagement, coupled with (2) active efforts to support states and districts in developing and implementing more progressive practices, and (3) a shift from standardized tests to more authentic forms of assessment.

 A wry sign on display in some classrooms reads “The beatings will continue until morale improves.”
 This is the position that corporate school reformers have adopted without irony.
 While there is surely room for disagreement about what constitutes pedagogical progress, federally enforced “accountability” and “tougher standards” is rooted in an intolerance for disagreement.
 It is profoundly undemocratic.
 Moreover, accountability seems to point in only one direction: Politicians and corporate titans dictating policy are never held accountable for the forces they’ve unleashed, no matter how damaging the results.
 The reliance on uniform standards and high-stakes testing has had approximately the same effect on learning that a noose has on breathing.